Ak33ra/15-418-final-project/README.md

 ## Config Format

-Store experiment parameters, such as warmup name and number of iterations, in YAML config files for easier running and reproductibility.
+Store experiment parameters (e.g. warmup, experiment name, number of iterations) in YAML config files for easier running and reproductibility.

 See `configs/solo/solo_template.yaml` for the expected format when benchmarking an individual model.